 In this blog, we will help you understand:

-If you’re looking for examples around the employee experience, watch our recent webinars or register for our upcoming webinar and virtual half-day event.
+If you’re looking for examples around the employee experience, watch our recent webinars or register for our upcoming webinar (The Biggest Microsoft 365 Management Mistakes (and how to solve them) and virtual half-day event.

 Employee experience relates to the impact a workplace has on an employee.
 The experience is made up of every touchpoint and interaction an employee has in an organization.
 This can range from human interactions to how a system works.